All Episodes

 Now, when you lose your job, you keep your car insurance because you're paying for that, but you don't keep your health insurance.

-So this whole notion of portability has been uh a gigantic argument with the the leftists demanding portability, meaning you don't ever lose your health insurance.
+So, this whole notion of portability has been a gigantic argument with the leftists demanding portability, meaning you don't ever lose your health insurance.

-Well, okay, who's gonna pay it if you get canned or if you quit and your employer's paying your health care insurance or most of it, then who's gonna pick up the tab?
+Well, okay, who's going to pay it if you get canned or if you quit and your employer's paying your health care insurance or most of it, then who's going to pick up the tab?

-Now, if the central objective is health care, because getting nationalized health care allows you, permit you this cradle to grave nanny state control over individuals in every aspect of their lives.
+Now, if the central objective is health care, because getting nationalized health care allows you, permits you this cradle-the grave nanny-state control over individuals in every aspect of their lives.

 If you really want it, wouldn't it really be easier to make sure that more and more people have lost theirs?

-They know that they have drummed up in people's heads the importance of healthcare.
+They know that they have drummed up in people's heads the importance of health.

 People are more frightened of going a day without health care in this country than they are of getting on an airplane with one wing.